mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/fluent-remote-visualization.md

 [joeuser@wendian001.mines.edu]$ sbatch flremote-svr-start.submit
 Submitted batch job 6033061
 ```
-Once the Fluent job starts the file with the SLURM_JOBID_fluent_server_info.txt is created with the connection information,
+Once the Fluent job starts the file with the `SLURM_JOBID_fluent_server_info.txt` is created with the connection information,
-the Fluent cleanup script (can be run by executing ‘sh FILENAME’ at the command prompt), a transcript files, and the
+the Fluent cleanup script (can be run by executing `sh FILENAME` at the command prompt), a transcript files, and the
-slurm-SLURM_JOBID output file.
+`slurm-SLURM_JOBID` output file.
 The connection information file identifies the IP address and password needed to
 create the network port tunnel from the client machine to this node.

 For example, this job now has the follow files in the working directory.